markadamfoster/aws-lambda-s3-zip/README.md

 # AWS Lambda s3-zip

+_Note: this project is not currently being used.
+It's been replaced by a far simpler implementation using yazl and doing the zipping on my ExpressJS server._

-An AWS Lambda function currently being used for my Photo Invoice project.
+An AWS Lambda function for zipping files from s3.
 You pass it a list of files along with region/bucket/folder info, and it creates a zip of the files and uploads it back to s3 to a location of your choosing.

 After the zip is uploaded (or if there's an error), it hits an endpoint with the success/error message.
 I use this to then send a socket message to the client to start the zip file download.